duke4-4/Musika/README.md

 Musika

-A modern e-commerce platform built with the latest web technologies, providing a fast and customizable shopping experience.
+A mini e-commerce platform built with the latest web technologies, providing a fast and customizable shopping experience.